CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/Activation/_index.md

 In some cases you might need to hardcode the DevAddr as well as the security keys in the device.
 This means activating a device by personalization (ABP).
 This strategy might seem simpler, because you skip the join procedure, but it has some downsides related to security.

-To get your device activated using the ABP method, follow the steps below.
+To get your device activated using the ABP method, follow the steps below:

 #### Device Registration

-The following steps will walk you through the process of adding the device to be activated using the ABP activation method:

 In the application’s screen, select **Devices** from the bottom right menu.